cybertraining-dsc/fa20-523-319/project/project.md

 ## 1. Introduction

-Deep learning methods are becoming very reliable at achieving expert level performance using large labeled datasets.
-CheXpert is a large dataset that contains 224,316 chest radiographs of 65,240 patients.
-This dataset contains 14 observations in radiology reports and also capturing uncertainties inherent in radiograph interpretation using uncertainty labels.
-There is also a validation set of 200 chest radiographic studies which were manually annotated by 3 board-certified radiologists.
-Deep learning model should detect different pathologies.
-CheXpert is a public dataset [^3] and has a strong radiologist-annotated ground truth and expert scores against which we can compare the model [^1].
+Deep Learning methods are becoming very reliable at achieving expert level performance using large labeled datasets.
+In our project, we develop a Deep Learning model to use CheXpert dataset, which is a large dataset that contains 224,316 chest radiographs of 65,240 patients, to detect and classify the following 5 pathologies: Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion.
+The dataset has 14 observations in radiology reports and captures uncertainties inherent in radiograph interpretation using uncertainty labels.
+We impute uncertainty labels with randomly selected Boolean values.

 We will use PyTorch library which is an open source machine learning library based on the Torch library [^2].
 It is used for applications such as computer vision and natural language processing which is primarily developed by